What Equipment Do I Have?

 This is a fantastic app that helps guide you to a dark site anywhere on earth.
 It’s essentially a light pollution map over google maps!

 The colors used are represented by the Bortle Dark Sky Scale.
-White and Red are terrible.
-Orange is “okay.”
+White is terrible, Red is bad, Orange is okay.
 Yellow is average.
 Green is good.
 Blue is great.
 Black and clear are excellent.

 Where do I Usually go to Stargaze?